Lecture Notes in Cosmology: Derivation of the Poisson distribution

 Proceeding as we did in the previous two subsections, we find:

 and finally:

-\section{Derivation of the Poisson distribution}
+\chapter{Derivation of the Poisson distribution}

-Poisson distribution describes stochastic \textit{independent} events happening randomly in time but with a certain average rate say $\lambda$.
-It is important for the description particle scattering or decaying processes and we have used it in Chapter~\ref{Chap:ThermalHistory} in order to take into account the neutron decay during BBN and also in Chapter~\ref{Chap:CMBEvo} when we have discussed the visibility function.
+The Poisson distribution describes stochastic \textit{independent} events happening randomly over time but with a certain average rate, say $\lambda$.
+It is important for the description of particle scattering or decaying processes, and we have used it in Chapter~\ref{Chap:ThermalHistory} to take into account the neutron decay during BBN, as well as in Chapter~\ref{Chap:CMBEvo} when we discussed the visibility function.

 Let $P(n;\lambda,t)$ be the probability that $n$ events occur in a time interval $t$, given the rate $\lambda$.
 Consider a sufficiently small time interval $\delta t$, for which: